 Nexus has been established to support the vision and mission of the College of Engineering, raising our profile in online and professional education to enhance participation and broaden access to the best scientific and technical education from the University.
 Our online (credit and non-credit) and professional education (non-credit) activity will unlock learning opportunities for the U-M community, organizations, and learners around the world by delivering an innovative, engaging portfolio that can enhance our understanding of the world around us, increase learning opportunities, and improve quality of life.

 We are currently expanding our staffing capacity for Learning Design and are looking for an Instructional Designer to join the team.
-In this role, you will work collaboratively with faculty subject matter experts to assist in the design of new online courses, support the revision and delivery of existing courses, and propose solutions for course delivery in online, face-to-face, and blended learning environments.
+In this role, you will support our Design & Innovation group and collaborators; update and maintain information in internal administrative systems; update and maintain courses and web pages; ensure that course materials meet copyright and accessibility guidelines; manage and triage technical support inquiries and logistics; and assist in the lecture capture, studio recordings, production, and administration of the College’s online courses.
+You will work collaboratively with faculty subject matter experts to assist in the design of new online courses, support the revision and delivery of existing courses, and propose solutions for course delivery in online, face-to-face, and blended learning environments.
 This person will support faculty and course teams to incorporate instructional design theory, teaching and learning pedagogy, and best practices in online education.
+The role is an on-campus position, primarily during standard business hours, but may require limited evening and weekend hours depending on unit needs.

 The ideal candidate for this position will have experience partnering with faculty to provide learning design support.
 This person will ensure that course materials meet copyright and accessibility guidelines; will develop processes to manage and triage technical support inquiries and logistics; and will assist in the lecture capture, studio recordings, production, and administration of the College’s online courses.
 This role requires one to possess strong time management skills while working on multiple projects, and work within a fast-paced, team environment to apply instructional design practice for credit and non-credit courses, certificates, and online degree programs that are aimed at unlocking new educational opportunities for the U-M community and learners around the world.